 Low-Income Women's Access to Family Planning

 New Mexico provides increased access to reproductive-health-care services through a State Plan Amendment (SPA) to its Medicaid program.
 The SPA creates a limited-eligibility group, allowing individuals who do not otherwise qualify for the Medicaid program to obtain family-planning services.
-The SPA allows the state to cover family-planning services for women and men with family incomes at or below 185 percent of the federal poverty level who are not currently enrolled in Medicaid and do not have any other health insurance.
+The SPA allows the state to cover family-planning services for women and men with family incomes at or below 185 percent of the federal poverty level who are not currently enrolled in Medicaid and do not have another form of insurance.
 Additionally, enrollees must be (1) U.S. citizens or persons who meet the state's defined immigration requirements and (2) New Mexico residents.

 New Mexico State Plan Amendment, NM-10-12, at http://www.medicaid.gov/State-Resource-Center/Downloads/NM/NM-10-12-Ltr.pdf; NARAL Pro-Choice America Survey of State Medicaid Offices.